The world changed. It happened slowly and then it was so fast.

 We’ve always had to be adaptable to changes in our world.
 We grow from a child to a teen to a young adult and to adult and then to parent.
 We are always changing.
 Humans are changers.

 This new world is us, humans, doing what we do.
 If we look at it that way, it’s less overwhelming.

 The sadness and the feelings though: Those don’t go away.

-We don’t change and have less of them.
+We don’t change and have less feelings.
 We have to sit with them more than ever before.
 Less time with others means we are with ourselves more than ever.

 So our actions might change but those feelings stay and those feelings are not good.